 Which agencies dominate both the paid positions and the regular search results?

 Are they a small local agency or a national agency with thousands of properties?
 A small local agency is likely to have specialist knowledge of the area whereas a large agency is likely to have more resources (and marketing budget) to reach a national market.
-Your research should conclude if one is preferable to the other.

 – How many similar properties they list in the same area